 Blocking off scheduled time for your top priority work is game-changing.

-A friend recently asked me, “What do you do when your high-impact projects keep getting interrupted by last-minute requests?”
+A friend recently asked me, “What do you do when your strategic priorities keep getting interrupted?”

 #1 Is it truly urgent? — If you have two projects of equal importance and one is truly more urgent, then you absolutely should do it first.
 That said, projects often have arbitrary deadlines.
 Asking “If that deadline is not possible, is there a next best date?” can often buy significant time without doing any harm.